james-a-rob/ayrton/README.md

 # The Problem
 All developers have a huge todo list of tasks they want to automate but never find the time.
 Why?

-The problem is that, even for experianced devs, writing automation takes a long time.
-Setting up a package, installing and using sdks, trying to remember cron syntax, deployment etc.
+The problem is that, even for experienced devs, writing automation takes a long time.
+Setting up a package, installing and using sdks, trying to remember cron syntax, error handling, deployment etc.

 Ayrton is a better way.
-You just write automation as a set of simple english instuctions and Ayrton takes care of the rest.
+You just write automation as a set of simple english instuctions and this library takes care of the rest.

-For example to send an SMS in JavaScript you would have to write:
+❌ For example, one common action in many automations is sending an SMS.
+In JavaScript you would have to write:
 ``` javascript
 const accountSid = process.env.TWILIO_ACCOUNT_SID;
 const authToken = process.env.TWILIO_AUTH_TOKEN;